Handicap (chess): Rating equivalent

-Grandmaster Larry Kaufman wrote the following about the Elo rating equivalence of giving knight odds:
+In 2008, Kaufman wrote the following about the Elo rating equivalence of giving knight odds:

 [T]he Elo equivalent of a given handicap degrades as you go down the scale.
 A knight seems to be worth around a thousand points when the "weak" player is around IM level, but it drops as you go down.
 For example, I'm about 2400 and I've played tons of knight odds games with students, and I would put the break-even point (for untimed but reasonably quick games) with me at around 1800, so maybe a 600 value at this level.
 An 1800 can probably give knight odds to a 1400, a 1400 to an 1100, an 1100 to a 900, etc. This is pretty obviously the way it must work, because the weaker the players are, the more likely the weaker one is to blunder a piece or more.
 When you get down to the level of the average 8 year old player, knight odds is just a slight edge, maybe 50 points or so.

 Kaufman has written that Kasparov could give pawn and move odds to a weak grandmaster (2500 FIDE rating) and be slightly favored, and would have even chances at knight odds against a player with a FIDE rating of 2115.

+In 2024, Kaufman provided a more detailed table, giving rating equivalents for a fair game (based on Chess.com ratings at 10+10 rapid; classical ratings would be 200 points higher, and blitz 3+2 or 5+0 ratings would be 200 points lower).
+He wrote that players below 1600 or above 2000 should "look for the same Elo difference" between opponents in the table.
+Ratings above 2900 (italicised below) would only apply for engines; perfect play for engines is expected to be 4000.

+Kaufman also gave the following ratings and handicaps to equalise chances against Magnus Carlsen (whose rating was rounded to Elo 2900) in rapid (10+10):

+The faster the time limit, the larger the handicap needed at the same rating difference.
+Kaufman writes that the necessary handicap for a 3-minute blitz game is about double the necessary handicap for a slow classical game, assuming the same players in each.